fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Industrial Coolant' %}

-*Where:* Found throughout the Magma Rift facilities; produced by [Coolant Hypercompressors](#buildkit) and (FIXME: a compressor in Rho?)
+*Where:* Found throughout the Magma Rift facilities; produced by [Coolant Hypercompressors](#buildkit) and a permanent compressor in Rho near the Airlock door.

 Broadly speaking, this does what it says on the tin.
-You'll use it in a handful of places across the Rifts (always 2x at a time) to enable atmosphere generators to also provide protection from heat exhaustion.
+There are a couple of story-specific uses for it, but largely speaking what it does is enable atmosphere generators – ones you find or ones you [build](#buildkit) – to also provide protection from heat exhaustion, which you'll need throughout the Rifts.
+If you're playing extra-fast you may not use much over the course of the game, but most people will use a bunch to establish Atmodomes all over the Rifts (and Seam X-5).

 {% endaethusitem %}
 {% aethusitem 'Industrial Tools' %}